kitodo/kitodo-presentation/Documentation/Developers/Database.rst

    - :field:                    type  *string*
      :description:              *Format Name (e.g. in METS)*

+                                Name of the type that is used to reference it.

    - :field:                    root  *string*
      :description:              *Root Element*

+                                The XML root element used by this format.

    - :field:                    namespace  *string*
      :description:              *Namespace URI*

+                                The XML namespace URI used by this format.

    - :field:                    class  *string*
      :description:              *Class Name*

+                                Fully qualified name of the PHP class that handles the format, or the empty string if no such class is configured.